-Plagiarism is using someone else’s work without properly any acknowledgement or citation.
-This is considered as a publication misconduct as it involves close imitation or complete copying of someone’s data, ideas, figures and tables, full or parts of paragraphs, language and images etc.
+Plagiarism is using someone else’s work without properly any acknowledgment or citation.
+This is considered publication misconduct as it involves close imitation or complete copying of someone’s data, ideas, figures, tables, complete or parts of paragraphs, language and images, etc.

-Self-plagiarism or Text recycling refers to the author reusing his own work, without proper citation.
-This is also considered a malpractice and creates duplication of the data in the academic literature.
+Self-plagiarism or Text recycling refers to the author reusing their work without proper citation.
+This is also considered malpractice and creates duplication of the data in the academic literature.

 When citing others’ (or your own) previous work, please make sure you have:

-- Clearly mentioned the citations in your manuscript and acknowledged all the sources of your research.
+- Mentioned the citations in your manuscript and acknowledged all the sources of your research.

 - Added all the references in Reference Section.